BUSINESS (BU) (MBA) (HCM) (STM)

 The Operations Management course provides students with management skills for planning, coordinating, and controlling the people and technology used to provide goods and services.
 It studies the production of goods and provision of services by an organization to meet the needs of its customers.
 The course examines operations strategy, quality management, scheduling, supply chain management, project management, and facilities design in a wide variety of industries.
-Prerequisite MBA 520 or equivalent.

 MBA 616 NOT-FOR-PROFIT ACCOUNTING (3)

 Examines concepts and practices unique to non-governmental and not-for-profit entities.
 Topics include organization and functions, fund accounting, financial reporting, budgeting, accounting principles and standards for NPO’s, financial controls, auditing, and tax issues.
-Accounting concentration students only.